 Continence and pelvic floor physiotherapy is a specific field of physiotherapy.
 Many staff elect to complete post graduate qualifications for this highly specialised and sensitive discipline.
 The focus is on the treatment of pelvic floor related disorders like incontinence and prolapse by restoring muscle function to the pelvic floor.
-Mo offers discrete treatment for both women and men.
+Motion Health offers discrete treatment for both women and men.

 Continence physiotherapy for women

 With more than 40% of women living with bladder control problems, continence physiotherapy is an ideal way for women to regain control of their pelvic floor.